Divanov87/Treactrix/README.md

 * npm i
 * npm dev start on http://192.168.56.1:5173/.
 To test progressive web app and geo-location you will need secure connection (https://)

+### Notes: TO ADD YOURSELF AS ADMIN, ADD YOUR IP ADDRESS IN ENV FILE ON SERVER => exports.ADMIN_IP_ADDRESS = "your.ip.address.here",
+then proceed with registration.

 ## THEATRIX REST API Endpoints (w/o Comments, Messages, Bulletin endpoints):